maggieliuzzi/cnn_opencv_image_lensflare_blur/README.md

 ```

-4. Add cv2 to your virtual environment:
+4. Install and add cv2 to your virtual environment:

 ```shell
 For macOS (based on https://www.youtube.com/watch?v=iluST-V757A):